Rannell Hall: Tampa Bay Vipers

-In October 2019, Hall was selected by the Tampa Bay Vipers in the 2020 XFL Draft.
+In October 2019, Hall was selected by the Tampa Bay Vipers in the 2020 XFL draft.
 He was placed on injured reserve on February 24, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Tampa Bay Bandits

-In March 2022, Hall was selected by the Tampa Bay Bandits in the seventh round of the 2022 USFL Supplemental Draft.
+In March 2022, Hall was selected by the Tampa Bay Bandits in the seventh round of the 2022 USFL supplemental draft.
 After suffering a thigh injury, he was transferred to the team's practice squad before the start of the regular season on April 16, 2022, and remained on the inactive roster on April 22 with a thigh injury.
 He was transferred to the active roster on April 30.
 He was released after the season on January 2, 2023, after the team became the Memphis Showboats.

 Arlington Renegades

 Hall was placed on the reserve list by the Arlington Renegades of the XFL on February 22, 2023.
 He was activated on March 17.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.